Sievers's law: Sievers's law in Germanic

 Within the context of Indo-European, Sievers's law is generally held to be one-way.
 That is, it applied only to create syllabic resonants from nonsyllabics after heavy syllables, but not the other way around after light syllables.
 In Proto-Germanic, however, the law came to be applied in both directions, with PIE syllabic -iy- becoming nonsyllabic -y- after light syllables.
 As a consequence, suffixal -j- and -ij- came to be in complementary distribution in Proto-Germanic, and were perceived as allophonic variants of the same suffix with the former following light syllables and the latter, heavy.
 Following the loss of j intervocalically, -ī- (from earlier -iji-) was also complementary to -i- in inflected forms.

-The alternation is preserved in many of the older languages.
+The alternation is preserved in a number of the older languages.
 In addition to the Gothic nouns cited above, Gothic strong adjectives show a light suffix -ji- following a light stem, yielding the nominative singular masculine midjis "middle", while a heavy suffix -ī- (from -iji-/-ija-) follows a long stem: wilþeis /wilþīs/ "wild".

 In Old Norse, nonsyllabic -j- is preserved word-medially, but syllabic -ij- is lost like all other medial-syllable vowels.
 This is seen in class 1 weak verbs, which end in -ja (from Germanic *-janą) following a short stem, but in -a (from Germanic *-ijaną) following a long stem.
 Word-finally, the distribution is reversed.
 For example, following the loss of final -ą, this left neuter ja-stem nouns with syllabic -i (from *-iją) after long stems but no ending (from *-ją) after short stems.

 The West Germanic languages such as English largely lost the alternation because of the effects of the West Germanic gemination, but the gemination itself was conditioned only by -j- and not by -ij-, so that the alternation is indirectly preserved.
 There is also some evidence that the alternation was preserved and adapted to the new syllable structure that resulted from the gemination.
 In the oldest attested languages, medial syllabic -ij- tends to be lost in the same way as in Old Norse, while nonsyllabic -j- (occurring only after -r-, which was not geminated) is preserved.
 Compare for example: